fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 ## 2. Claude generated a plausible blog post

-Since Claude did so well (and based on some chatter I followed in the DevRel Collective Slack community), I didn't bother testing blog post generation with Chat.
-I went straight to Claude 3.5, and I was more impressed by LLM-assisted blog posts than docs updates.
+Based on some chatter I followed in the DevRel Collective Slack community), I didn't bother testing blog post generation with Chat.
+I went straight to Claude 3.5, and I was more impressed by LLM assistance with blog posts than with docs updates.

 I found that I could just **barely** squeeze in enough documentation as context for my prompt before Claude choked on input token limits, at least with my free account.